 — Mission: Impossible (@MissionFilm) May 8, 2023

-If you are new to Ethan Hunt’s spy world and are looking to dive into the Mission Impossible movies to catch up with the thrilling franchise before the release of Mission Impossible 7, there’s only one way to go about it – in chronological order.
+If you are new to Ethan Hunt’s spy world and are looking to dive into the Mission Impossible movies to catch up with the thrilling franchise after the release of Mission Impossible 7, there’s only one way to go about it – in chronological order.
 After all, as the franchise has managed to captivate audiences for decades with its high-stakes missions, jaw-dropping stunts and Cruise’s charismatic portrayal, watching the films in chronological order makes sense.

 A guide to watching the ‘Mission: Impossible’ movies in chronological order